Michael Hill (jeweller): Recognition

 Hill was awarded the New Zealand 1990 Commemoration Medal.
 In the 2002 New Year Honours, Hill was appointed a Companion of the New Zealand Order of Merit, for services to business and the arts.
 He was promoted to Knight Companion of the same order in the 2011 New Year Honours, also for services to business and the arts.

 In 2006, Hill was inducted into the New Zealand Business Hall of Fame.

 Hill received Ernst & Young New Zealand's Entrepreneur of the Year award in 2008.
 The awards "acknowledge the accomplishments of entrepreneurs and celebrate the contribution they are making to New Zealand's economy and society".

+Also in 2024, Michael Hill received an honour from his old high school, Whangarei Boys High School, where he was inducted into the Fideliter Fellowship.